ConfederacyOfGaia/Gaia/druid.md

 #### Cantrips

-At 1st level, you know three Cantrips of your choice from the druid spell list.
+At 1st level, you know four Cantrips of your choice from the druid spell list.
 You learn additional druid cantrips of your choice at higher levels, as shown in the cantrips Known column of the Druid table.

 #### Preparing and Casting Spells

+*This whole section is out of date!
+Adjust with info on spell points*

 The Druid table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these druid spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.